2022 Colombian presidential election: Hope Center Coalition

-Primary results

-Fajardo was announced as the winner of the public vote and was nominated to be the candidate of the Hope Center Coalition.
+Sergio Fajardo was announced as the winner of the public vote and was nominated to be the candidate of the Hope Center Coalition.

 Team for Colombia Coalition

 The Team for Colombia Coalition (Spanish: Coalición Equipo por Colombia) is a coalition of centre-right and right-wing politicians.
 Five pre-candidates announced that they would be standing for election as the unified presidential candidate for the coalition.
 The candidate was chosen by public vote on 13 March 2022.